General Garden Tips

 October is time for pumpkins, fields of them.

 I used red clover, some use winter rye.
 Green manures help build soil tilth and fertility.
 There are varieties for each season and region.
-Check with your local extension service, (list of links here).
+Check with your local extension service.

 Or if you have it, add other types of manure.